We are now living in a constant state of change. At least, it feels that way. We were comfortable. The change was gradual until it wasn’t.

 I do not understand my or others, reluctance to change, especially when the change is for my benefit.

 Why do we respond so poorly to change?
 Why do we often prefer stability over change?

 We prefer stability vs. change.

 If we have a lousy boss, we hope for a replacement but are reluctant to ‘let go of the devil we already know.’
-We may stay in a job that is a poor fit because we are afraid of the unknown.
+As a result, we may stay in a poorly fit job because we are afraid of the unknown.

 And that same fear of change is apparent in our romantic and platonic relationships.
 A good relationship is stable but able to adapt to the inevitable evolving circumstances of life.